hyperledger/aries-rfcs/concepts/0014-didcomm-message-anatomy/README.md

 #### Serialization Format

 All of the envelope level formats are achieved through [JOSE](https://jose.readthedocs.io/en/latest/) based structures.
-The encrypted format uses a JWE structure, whereas the signed unencrypted format uses a JWS structure.
+The encrypted formats uses a JWE structure, whereas the signed unencrypted format uses a JWS structure.

 Details on the encrypted forms are found [here](https://github.com/hyperledger/aries-rfcs/blob/master/features/0019-encryption-envelope/README.md)